Visoko: SFR Yugoslavia (1945–1992)

-Bosnian War (1992–95)
+Bosnian War (1992–1995)

 On 6 April 1992, a state of emergency was proclaimed, with local Serbs already armed and surrounding the town.
 Local residents began to arm themselves or were armed by the Bosniak SDA party.
 The quick reaction of the local population prevented the town's capture by seizing two local JNA barracks finally on 26 April, where newly formed local TO (territory defence) forces captured most of the arms in the barracks, which was a turning point at the start of the war in the Visoko area.

 The end of January embarked conflict between the Bosnian Croat HVO and Army of Bosnia & Herzegovina (which succeed TO).
 On 27 January Visoko and neighbouring units prevented the blockade of Fojnica.
 On 2 November ARBiH units captured nearby HVO-held Vareš.
 The last days of 1994 brought a ceasefire between HVO and ARBiH, forming a united Federation and begin concentrating the fight on the much better-armed VRS (Army of Republika Srpska).

 On 15 June Visoko was center of preparations for breaking the blockage on nearby Sarajevo.
 The action was however executed but with no significant gains, only some portion of the territory was liberated but Sarajevo stayed besieged.
 This big manoeuvre helped ARBiH forces outside Sarajevo to capture whole several towns and villages.

-Finally, the Dayton agreement removed all front lines who were all 4 years dangerously close to town itself but never changed considerably, and only changes were made by Visoko's forces by capturing nearby Zimča and other minor hills which only prevented town being surrounded which was accomplished.
+Finally, the Dayton Agreement removed all front lines who were all 4 years dangerously close to town itself but never changed considerably, and only changes were made by Visoko's forces by capturing nearby Zimča and other minor hills which only prevented town being surrounded.
 Visoko itself was heavily damaged; especially, economic resources and factories were purposely hit, damaged and destroyed.
 The damage to the economy was about $200 million.
 For four years of war Visoko area units lost 297 soldiers, 600 were wounded and disabled.
 23 soldiers from Visoko area got highest ranking in ARBiH Zlatni Ljiljan (Golden Lily), and 19 members of police got Golden Police Star.
 Civilians also suffered, many of them wounded or killed, although, throughout the whole war, Visoko served as a center for refugees across Bosnia and Herzegovina, as it was considered well defended by their units, thus Visoko was a logistical center of Army BiH because it had industrial capacity and an improvised aerodrome.